dag-andersen/argocd-diff-preview/docs/options.md

                 Regex to filter files.
 Example: "/apps_.*\.yaml"
                 [env: FILE_REGEX=]

+        --files-changed <files-changed>
+                List of files changed between the two branches.
+                Input must be a comma or space separated list of strings.
+                When provided, only Applications watching these files will be rendered [env: FILES_CHANGED=]

     -c, --line-count <line-count>
                 Generate diffs with <n> lines above and below the highlighted changes in the diff.